KKR offers 40% premium to buy out Axel Springer minorities

 PROFIT WARNING

 Even as it disclosed the KKR buyout deal, Springer issued a profit warning, saying it saw a drop in revenue in the low single-digit percentage range this year.
-Its adjusted earnings before interest, taxation, depreciation and amortization (EBITDA) face a mid-single-digit drop.
+Its adjusted earnings before interest, taxation, depreciation and amortisation (EBITDA) face a mid-single-digit drop.

 Looking ahead to 2020, the German publisher said its investment plans meant that adjusted EBITDA would be "significantly below" the current year, before an improvement expected in the ensuing years.